LiveKit LogoDocs

-Ingress
+Ingress Overview

-LiveKit Ingress automatically transcodes the source media to ensure compatibility with LiveKit clients.
+LiveKit Ingress can automatically transcode the source media to ensure compatibility with LiveKit clients.
 It can publish multiple layers with Simulcast.
 The parameters of the different video layers can be defined at ingress creation time.
 Presets are provided to make encoding settings configuration easy.
 The optional ability to provide custom encoding parameters enables more specialized use cases.

 For LiveKit Cloud customers, Ingress is ready to use with your project without additional configuration.
-When self-hosting LiveKit, Ingress is deployed a separate service.
+When self-hosting LiveKit, Ingress is deployed as a separate service.

 Workflow

-A typical Ingress use case goes like this:
+A typical push Ingress goes like this:

-1. Your app creates an Ingress with CreateIngress API, which returns a URL and stream key
+1. Your app creates an Ingress with CreateIngress API, which returns a URL and stream key of the Ingress

 3. Your user starts their stream